Built-in Plugin

 true

-To avoid excessively long builds, Docker image build timeout is controlled by job.timeout parameter.
+To avoid excessively long build times, the Docker image build timeout is controlled by the job.timeout parameter.

 by